-Members and the University are each required to contribute at the rate of 8.0% of salary up to the Year's Basic Earnings (YBE) under the Canada Pension Plan, 6.2% between the YBE and the Year's Maximum Pensionable Earnings (YMPE) and 8.0% in excess of the YMPE.
+Members and the University are each required to contribute at the rate of 8.0% of salary up to the Year's Basic Earnings (YBE) under the Canada Pension Plan, 6.2% between the YBE and the Year's Maximum Pensionable Earnings (YMPE) and 8.0% in excess of the YMPE ("Plan Formula Contributions").
 Members contribute only on the amount earned up to the Year's Maximum Contributory Earnings (YMCE).

-Notwithstanding, the University may be required to make additional contributions in excess of the contributions described above in order to satisfy the negotiated funding of certain benefit improvements or requirements of the Pension Benefits Act of Manitoba and Regulations.
+Notwithstanding, the University may be required to make additional contributions in excess of the Plan Formula Contributions in order to satisfy the negotiated funding of certain benefit improvements or requirements of the Pension Benefits Act of Manitoba and Regulations.

-Accordingly, the University is required to make current service cost contributions equal to 8.05% and additional contributions of 0.73% of pensionable earnings for the period from January 1, 2021 to the effective date of the next valuation.
+For the period following this valuation, the University contribution for current service cost, equal to 8.80% of pensionable earnings for the period from January 1, 2023 to the effective date of the next valuation, may be reduced by applying the Available Actuarial Surplus to an amount that is not less than the Plan Formula Contributions.